alex-florescu/CS351/specification/outline.md

   * Problem

-According to statistics gathered by the guitar manufacturing company Fender, the number of people who know how to play the guitar or have attempted playing it is estimated to 712 million. ( https://www.guitarchalk.com/how-many-guitar-players/#:~:text=Estimated%20number%20of%20guitar%20players,percent%20of%20the%20world's%20population. ) an estimated 700 million know how to play this instrument or have at least attempted playing it a few times in their life.
+According to statistics gathered by the guitar manufacturing company Fender, the number of people who know how to play the guitar or have attempted playing it is estimated to 712 million. ( https://www.guitarchalk.com/how-many-guitar-players/#:~:text=Estimated%20number%20of%20guitar%20players,percent%20of%20the%20world's%20population. )
     - Desired outcomes of playing an instrument: being able to reproduce your favourite pieces of music
     - We need to be able to add effects.
 So far this is commonly done either through hardware (separate or combined effects pedals), or through software (interface + a software that allows you to obtain the desired tone)
   * Cause